DonPancho-drd/SummerSchool_DigitalDesign/README.md

 # Project breakdown

 In this repository you can find schemes of mosfets made in program LTSpice.
 To see files .asc/.asy/.plt you need to first install LTSpice.

--There was a reserch of MOSFETs (in directory /initial) -Realisation of seqential and combinational logic in /seq and in /comb.
-Here you will find useful logic gates, there symbols -In /test i checked that schemes worked correctly(not all of them is represented in this repository) -/rom consists of idealised model of rom for LTspice -in /fadder you will find 1bit full adders if defferent sort, which work i verified using scripts in /verify -There is a simple realisation of Program Counter (4-bit register, rom 16x8, 4-bit adder for increment, 4 multiplexers with control signal "branch")
+- There was a brief reserch of MOSFETs (in directory /initial)
+- Realisation of seqential and combinational logic in /seq and in /comb.
+Here you will find useful logic gates, there symbols
+- In /test i checked that schemes worked correctly(not all of them is represented in this repository)
+- /rom consists of idealised model of rom for LTspice
+- in /fadder you will find 1bit full adders if defferent sort, which work i verified using scripts in /verify
+- There is a simple realisation of Program Counter (4-bit register, rom 16x8, 4-bit adder for increment, 4 multiplexers with control signal "branch")

 # 🧮 Half Adder and Full Adder Design